-Berghs is a relatively small school compared to a number of the other participating schools that have thousands of students.
-150 students per year graduate from Berghs.
-All in all, 2,200 students from 55 different countries participated in AKQA Future Lions 2018.
+With 150 graduates per year, Berghs is relatively small compared to many of the other participating schools, which see thousands of students passing through their door every year.
+A total of 2,200 students from 55 different countries participated at the 2018 AKQA Future Lions in Cannes.

 A huge achievement